Package Leaflet: Information for the User

 Initial surgery

-In a randomized, double-blind, placebo-controlled trial in 240 adults with high-grade malignant glioma undergoing initial craniotomy for tumor resection, the median survival increased from 11.6 months with placebo to 13.9 months with GLIADEL implant (p = 0.079, log-rank testnot stratified) in the initial phase of the trial.
-The most common tumor type was glioblastoma multiforme (GBM) (n=207), followed by anaplastic oligoastrocytoma (n=11), oligodendroglioma (n=11), and anaplastic astrocytoma (n=2).
-The hazard ratio (hazard ratio) for GLIADEL implant was 0.77 (95% CI: 0.57 – 1.03).
-In the long-term follow-up phase, patients who were still alive at the end of the initial follow-up phase were followed up for at least 3 years or until death.
+In a randomized, double-blind, placebo-controlled clinical trial in 240 adults with newly diagnosed high-grade malignant glioma undergoing initial craniotomy for tumor resection, the median survival increased from 11.6 months with placebo to 13.9 months with GLIADEL implant (p = 0.079, log-rank test not stratified) in the initial follow-up phase of the trial.
+The most common tumor type was glioblastoma multiforme (GBM) (n = 207), followed by anaplastic oligoastrocytoma (n = 11), anaplastic oligodendroglioma (n = 11), and anaplastic astrocytoma (n = 2).
+The hazard ratio for GLIADEL implant was 0.77 (95% CI: 0.57 - 1.03).
+In the long-term follow-up phase, patients who were still alive at the end of the initial follow-up phase were followed up for at least three years or until their death.
 The median survival increased from 11.6 months with placebo to 13.9 months with GLIADEL implant (p <0.05, log-rank test).
-The hazard ratio (hazard ratio) of treatment with GLIADEL implant was 0.73 (95% CI: 0.56 – 0.95).
+The hazard ratio for GLIADEL implant treatment was 0.73 (95% CI: 0.56 - 0.95).

-In a randomized, double-blind, placebo-controlled trial in 145 adults with glioblastoma (GBM) recurrence, GLIADEL implant prolonged the survival of these patients.
-The 95% of patients treated with GLIADEL implant received 7 to 8 implants.
+In a randomized, double-blind, placebo-controlled clinical trial in 145 adults with recurrent glioblastoma (GBM), GLIADEL implant prolonged the survival of these patients.
+95% of the patients treated with GLIADEL implant received 7 to 8 implants.

 The survival rate with placebo at 6 months was 36% (26/73), compared to 56% (40/72) with GLIADEL implant treatment.
 The median survival of patients with GBM was 20 weeks with placebo, compared to 28 weeks with GLIADEL implant treatment.